-Quality Assurance Committee
+Quality Assurance & Accreditation Committee Committee of the Council responsible for implementing and conducting (re-) Accreditation procedures, and decisions regarding the (re-)Accreditation of institutions.
 Committee of the Council responsible for reviewing and evaluating policies, procedures, Standards and the Constitution of the ECCE, and making recommendations.

-Quorum

-Requirement that two-thirds of the membership of the Council must be present to vote on decisions of the Council.
+Quorum Requirement that two-thirds of the membership

+of the Council must be present to vote on

+decisions of the Council.